D12-Dev/OpenWorld/README.md

 Attention!
 This is a work in progress mod!
 Things are prone to breaking!
 If you find something broken, please report it!

 ATTENTION!
-FROM 1.4.0 ONWARDS THE SERVER STARTS DEPENDING ON .NET Core 3.1.
-DOWNLOAD BELOW TO KEEP USING THE SERVER!
+From 1.4.0 onwards the server starts depending on .NET Core 3.1.
+Download below!

 x32: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-3.1.421-windows-x86-installer